Prinsphield/DNA-GAN/README.md

 }
 ```

+Note the code in this repo is not optimized for speed. ~~A more efficient Pytorch version for higher resolution images will be released soon.
+Please stay tuned!~~  **I have developed a new method [ELEGANT](https://arxiv.org/abs/1803.10562) for better performance and efficiency, please visit [here](https://github.com/Prinsphield/ELEGANT).**

 ### Introduction

 This repo is the official TensorFlow implementation for our paper DNA-GAN: Learning Disentangled Representations from
 Multi-Attribute Images ([OpenReview](https://openreview.net/pdf?id=rkX1FF_UM), [ArXiv](https://arxiv.org/abs/1711.05415v2)).
 DNA-GAN is a supervised method for disentangling multiple factors of variation simultaneously by using
 multi-attribute images.
 It can manipulate several attributes in the latent representations of images,
 which is a generalization of [GeneGAN](https://github.com/Prinsphield/GeneGAN).
-However, DNA-GAN abolishes
+However, DNA-GAN replaces
-the nulling loss and employes a single discriminator for guiding images generation.
+the explicit nulling loss with the annihilating operation and employes a single discriminator for guiding images generation on multiple attributes.

 <div align="center">
 <img align="center" src="images/framework.jpg" width="600" alt="DNA-GAN Framework">